High Road, Laindon, Shops, Houses, Businesses & Public Buildings|

 The High Road today is virtually unrecognisable to how it was having been considerably

 altered particularly at its southern end.
-Here the road was realigned in the 1970s to eradicate the bend and steep incline
+Here the road was significantly realigned around 1973 to eradicate the bend and steep

-of Station Approach, and the Laindon 4 housing estate with a one way service road now runs parallel from Laindon Link to
+incline of Station Approach, and the Laindon 4 housing estate with a one way service road now runs parallel from Laindon Link

 "Parkinson's Corner" in honour of Cliff Parkinson, whose adjacent shop at No. 32 served the area from 1970 to 2004.
-Further
+A little

 Between the railway station and the West Mayne/St. Nicholas Lane roundabout, with the exception of the aforementioned